-QA Function: Upon completion of the county visit, if there are issues that CDSS discovers, a QAIP may be in order.
+QA Function: Upon completion of the county monitoring review, if there are issues that CDSS discovers, a QAIP may be in order.
 If so, CDSS will issue a QAIP and request that the county explain how it will improve the issue(s).
-Upon completion of the next county visit, CDSS QA monitoring staff determines whether the county instituted the QAIP recommended by CDSS.
+Upon completion of the next county monitoring review, CDSS staff determines whether the county instituted the QAIP recommended by CDSS.

-Outcome Measure 2 - CDSS QA Improvement Plan Calculation

-of counties with instituted QAIPs / of counties with QAIPs = % of statewide compliance
+Outcome Measure 2 - CDSS QA Improvement Plan Calculation # of counties with instituted QAIPs / # of counties with QAIPs = % of statewide compliance